 A business proposal aims to convince a potential client (usually a business) to buy the products/services you offer.
 As your proposal will typically compete with rival companies, you must use yours to show how you differentiate and demonstrate the value you can provide to the potential customer.

 How long should I make my business proposal?

 How many pages your business proposal should be depends on how much information you need to communicate to a potential client.

 You should always try to be succinct, but you must include all the points the ideal buyer needs to know about your business.
 The length of the proposal often comes down to the project’s complexity.

-Just keep your information clear and concise and avoid fluff and filler content.
-A simple business proposal template is an effective way to ensure you don’t under or over-sell yourself.
+Keep your information concise and avoid filler content.
+Using a simple business proposal template is an effective way to ensure you don’t under or over-sell yourself.